-The profit for the year after tax amounted to \$3,779,000 and was primarily the result of dividend income from subsidiary being higher than the intercompany loan interest.
-The reduction in profit from the previous year relates to a reduction in that dividend income.
-(2019 profit for the year after tax of \$33,736,000).
+The profit for the year after tax amounted to \$461,780,000 and was primarily the result of an investment impairment write-back and dividend income from subsidiary being higher than the intercompany loan interest.
+(2020 profit for the year after tax of \$3,779,000).
 The directors do not recommend a final dividend.